-To study generalized lockdowns, we allow the domestic containment tax to also suppress productivity: $z_t^k = \bar{z}(1 - \mu_t^k)$.
-Figure 8 compares the coordinated outcome between our baseline model and the model with productivity suppression; Figure 9 compares the Nash outcome.
-When the government containment policy negatively affects productivity, the government is more reluctant to impose a stringent containment policy.
-As a result, the infection curve rises more drastically and the death toll is higher, both in the coordinated outcome and in the Nash outcome.
-Furthermore, since using containment taxes is rather costly, both the Nash and the planner outcomes use more aggressive tariff policies.
+To study generalized lockdowns, we now assume that the domestic containment measures also affect productivity: $z_t^k = \bar{z}(1 - \mu_t^k)$.
+Figure B.1 in the appendix compares the coordinated outcome between our baseline model and the model with productivity suppression; Figure B.2 compares the Nash outcome.
+In this new scenario, the government is more reluctant to impose stringent domestic containment measures and both the Nash governments and the planner use more aggressive tariff policies, which in turn exacerbates the intertemporal misalignment of the terms of trade.